PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/calico-network-policy.md

 ---

 <!-- overview -->
-This page shows a couple of quick ways to create a Calico cluster on Kubernetes.
+This page shows a couple of quick ways to create a Calico cluster on PlaidCloud.

 ## {{% heading "prerequisites" %}}

-Decide whether you want to deploy a [cloud](#creating-a-calico-cluster-with-google-kubernetes-engine-gke) or [local](#creating-a-local-calico-cluster-with-kubeadm) cluster.
+Decide whether you want to deploy a [cloud](#creating-a-calico-cluster-with-google-PlaidCloud-engine-gke) or [local](#creating-a-local-calico-cluster-with-kubeadm) cluster.

 <!-- steps -->
-## Creating a Calico cluster with Google Kubernetes Engine (GKE)
+## Creating a Calico cluster with Google PlaidCloud Engine (GKE)

 **Prerequisite**: [gcloud](https://cloud.google.com/sdk/docs/quickstarts).